hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 ## Makefile

-The makefile provided provides two different sets of build instructions depending on your needs:
+The makefile provided gives two different sets of build instructions depending on your needs:

 1. esbuild-flow
 2. yarn-pnp-flow